Ivordir/YALPS/README.md

         : never)

 /**
- * The model representing an LP problem.
+ * The model representing a LP problem.
  * `constraints`, `variables`, and each variable's `Coefficients` in `variables`
  * can be either an object or an `Iterable`.
  * If there are objects present, their corresponding type parameter(s) for the keys must extend string.